Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Background

 \subsection{Software Package Ecosystems}

-Traditionally, developers of open source libraries published their source code in a source code repository like git~\cite{git}.
-Developers who wish to use those libraries could then download these libraries directly from the source code repositories.
+Traditionally, developers of open source libraries published their source code in a source code repository like Git~\citep{git}.
+Developers who wish to use those libraries could then download them directly from the source code repositories.
 However, developers had to resolve the library's dependencies and build the library manually.
 To help developers integrate a library more easily, the releases of software libraries can be published to a software package ecosystem.
+Open source libraries generally select a software package ecosystem to publish their \textit{main package}, making it the official distribution channel for releases.
+Alternatively, open source libraries might continue to release versions directly through their Git repositories.

 Most modern programming languages come with an official package manager and a package registry.
 This package manager, the package registry and all the packages are the key components of a software package ecosystem.
 Usually, a package manager helps developers to manage the dependencies of their applications, for example, by downloading a specific version of a dependency when the application is installed.
 In addition, package managers help developers publish their applications to the software package ecosystem.
 Most software package ecosystems of programming languages will provide a website for developers to search and browse the information of stored packages.
 Some examples of software package ecosystems are \ecofmt{Maven} for \langfmt{Java}, \ecofmt{PyPI} for \langfmt{Python}, and \ecofmt{npm} for \langfmt{JavaScript}.